-If you’ve ever woken up with a stiff neck after spending the night on a sofa, then you’re probably already well aware that couches don’t exactly make the best sleep surfaces.
-But just how bad is sleeping on the couch, really?
+If you ever wake up with a stiff neck or back problems after spending the night on a sofa, then you’re probably already well aware that couches don’t exactly make the best sleep surfaces.

 Couches lack support

 While a mattress is designed to provide head-to-toe support while you’re sleeping, most couches have multiple back and seat cushions, seams, and gaps and are built more for comfort than support.
-That lack of support can lead to serious soreness and stiffness in the a.m.
-(Here’s how to protect your back while you sleep.)
+That lack of support can lead to serious soreness and stiffness in the A.M.

 Couches won’t keep your spine in alignment

-In addition to a lack of support while you sleep, couches also interfere with proper spinal alignment, Queiros explains.
-“Couches tend to be soft and comfy in the middle so your body sinks down, but lots of people put their head on the armrest, so your head is cocked up in one direction which leads to a stiff neck.”
-Regularly sleeping with your spine out of alignment can lead to pain, soreness, stiffness, and cramping in the neck, back, and buttocks.
+In addition to a lack of support while you sleep, couches also interfere with proper spinal alignment.
+Couches tend to be soft and comfy in the middle so your body sinks down, but lots of people put their head on the armrest, so your head is cocked up in one direction which can lead to a stiff neck.
+Sleep posture is extremely important, especially if you’re trying to avoid neck and back pain.